records are shipped to the address given with the paypal payment.

 - orders are processed via secure payment by paypal.

-- of course EU-citizens may pay by wire transfer / bank transfer.
+- of course EU-citizens are kindly heartened to pay by wire transfer / bank transfer.

 actually I'd be very happy if you do so, because I can save on those horrible paypal fees....